 Guests are welcome to enjoy the common living area, porch and backyard.
-Kitchen isn't fancy, but there's plenty of room in the fridge.
-I find that most of my guests eat out every meal given the incredible location in the middle of Foodieville.
+My kitchen is spacious, and you are welcome to keep stuff in the fridge, but I find that most of my guests eat out every meal given the incredible location in the middle of Foodieville!

 Interaction with Guests

 I have a busy schedule, so I'm usually coming and going.
 I'm happy to provide as much guidance as you like for your stay in Portland -- I love showing off my town! -- but you're free to go your own way, too.
 Feel free to ask me all about Portland as well as day trips to the coast and mountains.
 I love to play travel agent!

 Richmond was recently named in Sunset magazine as one of the best neighborhoods in the west.
 It is really booming now.
 New restaurants and cafes every day, it seems.
 Very walkable and friendly.